Jkierem/redux-utility/README.md

 #### createAsyncState

 Common pattern for async state. creates a fetch, success, and error action with their respective constants, reducer function, reducer config, reducer register function, reducer pairs config and reducer initial state.
-The common usage is as follows:
+The usage is as follows:

 ```javascript
 import { createAsyncState } from 'redux-utility';